ClearPlayer/ClearPlayer/README.md

 - Manual selection of video quality, audio track and subtitle track
 - Codec, bitrate and resolution readout for the active stream
 - DVR seeking on live streams, with return-to-live
-- Picture in Picture, background audio, AirPlay (not for mpd)
+- Picture in Picture, background audio, AirPlay (HLS only)
 - HEVC where the stream offers it

 **Playlists**